COVID Delta variant represents around 40% of French cases -government | Health

 COVID Delta variant represents around 40% of French cases -government

+Attal said COVID infection rates were spiking higher in 11 metropolitan regions in France, notably in Paris.
+Attal added the government will hold a cabinet meeting next Monday to discuss the COVID situation, and that the government was considering all possible scenarios on how to deal with a resurgence in infections.

-The highly contagious Delta variant of the COVID-19 virus now represents around 40 percent of France's COVID cases, said French government spokesman Gabriel Attal on Wednesday.
-He also said that there is now a risk that a fourth wave of the epidemic might come quickly.
+The highly contagious Delta variant of the COVID-19 virus now represents around 40 percent of France's COVID cases, said French government spokesman Gabriel Attal on Wednesday, who also warned a fourth wave of the epidemic might hit France soon.
+Attal said COVID infection rates were spiking higher in 11 metropolitan regions in France, notably in Paris.

+Attal added the government will hold a cabinet meeting next Monday to discuss the COVID situation, and that the government was considering all possible scenarios on how to deal with a resurgence in infections.
+He reiterated that new measures could include possible compulsory vaccination for health workers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)